waltercostamb/lncRNA-ortholog-reconstruction/README.md

 __***GFF32BED12.pl***__

-GFF32BED12.pl transforms GFF3 features into BED12 lines.
+GFF32BED12.pl transforms GFF3 features, or types, into BED12 lines.
+The parameter --type corresponds to the third column of the GFF file that you wish to transform to BED12 (e.g. CDS, mRNA, gene, etc).
+The script is currently set to ignore introns, so the BED12 will have only 1 block.

 Usage: perl GFF32BED12.pl --gff GFF3_FILE --type TYPE